 The 2022 craze of air frying your food is taking the nation by storm and not surprisingly!
 The use of an air fryer takes the stress out of cooking, meaning you can cook multiple things at once and the results are amazing!
 There are so many reasons why air frying could bring your roast dinners back and get the family together:

 Health benefits - air frying can cut calories by 70-80% and has a lot less fat than cooking with oil meaning not only is it cooked wonderfully but it is also a much healthier option!

 Quicker and easy - take the time and stress out of cooking, studies showed cooking a roast dinner with an air fryer took up to 50% less time than using a traditional oven.

 Cheaper than using an oven - with the air fryer taking typically 30-40 minutes to cook a full roast, this is a much cheaper way to cook as it uses much less electricity and cooks everything to perfection!

-Wy not treat your family to a roast dinner this weekend using one of our energy efficient methods?
+Whether you are preparing for Easter or simply want to treat your family to a roast dinner this weekend, try using one of our energy efficient methods.
 We have a huge range of roasting joints perfect for a stunning roast dinner, or why not test out our roast dinner boxes - the perfect variety of meat and sides for an exceptional roast!